 Keep root knot nematodes in mind this summer if you see that a vegetable plant is growing slowly and wilting often even though you think you’ve given it enough water, or if a plant is not growing and yielding as well as you think it should.
 Dig around to check its roots.
 If you see knots, then you’ve found the culprit.

 What to do then?
-Plant non hosts or resistant varieties; plant in the cool season and plant summer vegetables as early as possible; fallow the area; and consider solarizing the soil.
+Plant non hosts or resistant varieties; plant in that area only at cooler times of year or plant summer vegetables as early as possible; fallow the area; and possibly solarize the soil.